taustation-fan/players-guide/README.md

 in level 3 etc., all the way up to 128 days in level 7.

 Career tasks use up 20% of the affected stat, and 5% focus.
-On success, you get a bonus in credits, which is the primary source of most player's credit wealth.
+On success, you get a bonus in credits (between 3 and 320, depending on the difficulty of the task), which is the primary source of most player's credit wealth.

 As your hidden career experience increases and/or you are promoted,